Zero-Day Audio DeepFake Detection via Retrieval Augmentation and Profile Matching: Results and Analysis

-Apart from the above main findings, it may be also worth noting that audio duration has an impact on the relative efficacy of RA.
-The performance differences between our proposed methods, baseline, and fine-tuned models decrease with longer audio segments.
+Apart from the above main findings, it may be also worth noting that audio duration may have an impact on the relative efficacy of RA.
+The relative performance gap between (especially) \textbf{\texttt{B00}}, the best of the proposed methods, and \textbf{\texttt{B01}} decrease with longer audio segments.
 This may be due to more informative embeddings, making models less sensitive to different strategies.
 Investigating these duration-dependent effects is a possible direction for future work.